KrauseFx/mood/README.md

 It then pulls up this really nice, optimized keyboard in Telegram, with a short description of what each number means.

-If you forget one day, that's no big deal at all.
+If you forget to track a day, that's no big deal at all.
 The database is simple, it looks like this:

 ```ruby
 @_db.create_table :moods do